 In my previous article, I have discussed a lot of AirPlay and DNLA action with AirPin for Ouya.
 But what if you don’t have an Apple phone?
 What if you got an Android phone or even a laptop that is running Google Chrome?
 This is where installing another service onto your Ouya called “CheapCast” will aid you in your multi-platform streaming woes.

 For those who may be out of sync with the rest of the world.
 Before we talk about CheapCast; ChromaCast by Google started off as an inexpensive HDMI dongle that plugs into the back of any HDTV with HDMI connectors and effectively turns it into a Smart TV, Capable of utilizing your portable devices and the services that they provide to broadcast videos to your living room television.
 And all for only $35.

 It should be noted that this article is old and Google has changed a lot in its API in terms of finding authentic Chromecast units.
-As such there may be limited on the abilities of cheapcast down to just google chrome for screencasting.
+As such there may be limits on the abilities of cheap cast down to just google chrome for screen casting.

 This is Google’s response to AppleTV.
 Why bother building up a device with embedded apps when you can simply utilize something else which already has the infrastructure in place? (such as your smartphone or tablet?)

 S, this is stupid.
 Your trying to justify a $35 device with a $100 Ouya.
 Come on!